Sundanese people: Hindu-Buddhist Kingdoms era

 The earliest historical polity that appeared in the Sundanese realm in the Western part of Java was the kingdom of Tarumanagara, which flourished between the 4th and 7th centuries.
-Hindu influences reached the Sundanese people as early as the 4th century CE, as is evident in Tarumanagara inscriptions.
+Hindu influences reached the Sundanese people as early as the 4th century AD, as is evident in Tarumanagara inscriptions.
 The adoption of this dharmic faith in the Sundanese way of life was, however, never as intense as their Javanese counterparts.
 It seems that despite the central court beginning to adopt Hindu-Buddhist culture and institution, the majority of common Sundanese still retained their native natural and ancestral worship.
 By the 4th century, the older megalithic culture was probably still alive and well next to the penetrating Hindu influences.
 Court cultures flourished in ancient times, for example, during the era of Sunda Kingdom.
 However, the Sundanese appear not to have had the resources nor desire to construct large religious monuments.
 The traditional rural Sundanese method of rice farming, by ladang or huma (dry rice farming), also contributed to small populations of sparsely inhabited Sundanese villages.

 Geographic constraints that isolate each region also led Sundanese villages to enjoy their simple way of life and their independence even more.
 That was probably the factor that would contribute to the carefree nature, egalitarian, conservative, independent and somewhat individualistic social outlook of the Sundanese people.
 The Sundanese seems to love and revere their nature in spiritual ways, leading to them adopting some taboos to conserve nature and maintain the ecosystem.
 The conservative tendency and their somewhat opposition to foreign influences are demonstrated in extreme isolationist measures adopted keenly by Kanekes or Baduy people.
 They have rules against interacting with outsiders and adopting foreign ideas, technology, and ways of life.
 They have also set some taboos, such as not cutting trees or harming forest creatures, to conserve their natural ecosystem.

-One of the earliest historical records that mention the name "Sunda" appears in the Sanghyang Tapak inscription dated 952 saka (1030 CE) discovered in Cibadak, near Sukabumi.
+One of the earliest historical records that mention the name "Sunda" appears in the Kebon Kopi II inscription dated 854 saka (932 AD) discovered in Bogor.
 In 1225, a Chinese writer named Chou Ju-kua, in his book Chu-fan-chi, describes the port of Sin-t'o (Sunda), which probably refers to the port of Banten or Kalapa.
 By examining these records, it seems that the name "Sunda" started to appear in the early 11th century as a Javanese term used to designate their western neighbours.
 A Chinese source more specifically refers to it as the port of Banten or Sunda Kelapa.
 After the formation and consolidation of the Sunda Kingdom's unity and identity during the Pajajaran era under the rule of Sri Baduga Maharaja (popularly known as King Siliwangi), the shared common identity of Sundanese people was more firmly established.
 They adopted the name "Sunda" to identify their kingdom, their people and their language.